Overview

 Head Tags

-The Head Tags property supports page-specific content that is included in the output page's HTML <HEAD> element.
+Head Tags is a Page Content property that supports page-specific content that is included in the HTML HEAD element of the page.
 It has a similar purpose as the Extra Head Static Content property.

-To supply page-specific styles, you can use the Head Tags, but you must include the HTML <STYLE> element:
+To supply page-specific styles, you can use Head Tags, but you must include the HTML STYLE element:

 p { font-family: "times new roman"; }